Orioles beat Royals 8-4 to stop 5-game skid - WHIZ News

 Seven of the nine starters for Baltimore had at least one hit.
 DJ Stewart, Anthony Santander, Domingo Leyba and Pedro Severino all had RBIs.

-Lopez was pitching well into the fifth inning, but was pulled after giving up three runs just one out away from being eligible for the win.
+Lopez was pitching well into the fifth but was pulled after giving up three runs just one out from qualifying for the win.
 Whit Merrifield had a sacrifice fly and Salvador Perez hit an RBI single.

 TRAINER’S ROOM